 In practice, the persons authorised to sign on behalf of the association change every time when the board members of the association change, as in most association rules one or several board members are the persons who are authorised to sign on behalf of the association.

-If associations make any amendments to their rules, the rules must be first accepted in accordance with the association rules (usually in two consecutive association meetings) and then submitted to PRH for review.
+If associations make any amendments to their rules, the rules must be first accepted in accordance with the association rules and then submitted to PRH for review.
 Rules of a registered association enter into force only after PRH has accepted them, therefore all rule amendments must be reported to PRH.

 The discontinuation of an association must also be reported to PRH.
 Otherwise the association is still considered active.